The entire world of tax knowledge

 New brochure: Tax tips for people with disabilities

-The Federal Ministry of Finance has published a new free brochure providing a concise overview of tax benefits for people with disabilities.
+The Federal Ministry of Finance has published a new free brochure providing a compact overview of tax benefits for people with disabilities.
 It includes information on allowances, travel expenses, extraordinary burdens and other relief options.
-The brochure can be found in the article „New tax tips for people with disabilities“.
+You can find the brochure in the article “New tax tips for people with disabilities”.

-From 2025, household savings for residential care will increase to 10.500 Euro per year.
-Read the article
+From 2025, household savings in residential care will increase to 10.500 Euro per year.
+Read more

 Capital gains

-The saver's allowance will remain unchanged in 2025 at 1.000 Euro for single persons and 2.000 Euro for married couples (§ 20 Abs.
+The saver's allowance will also remain unchanged in 2025 at 1.000 Euro for singles and 2.000 Euro for married couples (§ 20 para.
 9 EStG).
 Existing exemption orders have already been automatically adjusted.
 If you have not yet issued an order, you should do so to avoid unnecessary tax deductions through capital gains tax.
-The deduction of actual income-related expenses is still not possible.
+A deduction of actual income-related expenses is still not possible.

 Advance flat rate for accumulating funds 2025